 - neurological damage

 Diagnosing APD involves a team of several different professionals.

 APD treatment is determined on a case-by-case basis.

-Your healthcare provider will work closely with you to develop an appropriate treatment plan based on your individual needs.
+Your healthcare provider will work closely with you or your child to develop an appropriate treatment plan based on your individual needs.